Samurai Vendetta: Plot

 On Hinamatsuri, Chiharu is seen showering affection on a doll that represents Tange, who is currently away in Kyoto.
 Chiharu is then kidnapped and raped by the same attackers seeking revenge against Tange for helping Yasubei.
 Tange learns of this, and as a result of the samurai code, the dynamic between his wife and him changes.
 He is within rights under the samurai code to kill her or to divorce her, but the latter would force Chiharu to commit seppuku.
 Chiharu feeling dishonored pleads that Tange kill her, but Tange ignores the request.
 He still loves her and wants to protect her, but under the samurai code, cannot remain her husband and cannot not show as much attention to her as before.
 Eventually, Tange hatches a scheme (the "fox" did it) that enables him to divorce Chiharu without forcing her to commit suicide.
-He resigns his post to become a ronin and hunt down the five men who brought about his current circumstances.
+He resigns his post to become a rōnin and hunt down the five men who brought about his current circumstances.
 Despite Tange's attempts to remain respectful to Chiharu's family through everything, Chiharu's brother is infuriated with Tange and challenges to a duel.
 As penitence, Tange allows Chiharu's brother to cut off his right arm and says his right arm is the price he is paying for returning Chiharu to her family.

 Tange disappears and everyone is wondering about his fate.
 He later appears after healing as a street performer, challenging anyone that would face the one armed swordsman, in the hopes that the men he sought would participate.
 His scheme is successful as one of the five kidnappers see him performing.

-Yasubei, in the meanwhile, had joined the Asano family, become engaged to the young 11-year-old daughter in the family, and changed his name to Horibe Yasubei.
-The Asano clan, as Chambara fans know well, is at the center of the story behind the classic film "47 Ronin," and Yasubei and his fellow ronin are in the process of seeking revenge against Chamberlain Kira for his actions resulting in the disbanding of the Asano clan.
+Yasubei, in the meanwhile, had joined the Asano clan and became engaged to the young 11-year-old daughter in the family, and changed his name to Horibe Yasubei.
+Meanwhile, Yasubei and his fellow rōnin are in the process of seeking revenge against Chamberlain Kira for his actions, resulting in the disbanding of the Asano clan.
 These story lines intersect when the five kidnappers are part of the group protecting Chamberlain Kira.
 The Asano clan has decided to attack Chamberlain Kira on the day of an upcoming tea ceremony, and in the process of planning, Yasubei once again comes across Chiharu and remembers that she is close to the tea master handling the upcoming tea ceremony.
 Chiharu, in the meantime, had left her brother (and her family) to become an independent woman.